UcheEdeoga/bizhathon/README.md

+The aim of this project is to eradicate the sale and distribution of fake drugs using the power of the blockchain.
+Our goal is to prevent drug piracy by utilizing the blockchain to store relevant information about a drug, its manufacturers and its authenticity.

 Ndu is a decentralized platform for pharmaceutical companies to store serials and digital keys for each batch of their products on the blockchain.